pedro-rodriguez-1995/itx-stock-calculator/README.md

 Calculate what the final capital obtained will be, if you make the total sale of your stocks on December 28, 2017 at the closing price of the listing.

+The final result is 36585.568€ which is equal to the total amount of stocks bought (1254.219) multiplied by the closing price December 28, 2017

 <p align="right">(<a href="#top">back to top</a>)</p>